TATACAP

 How strong is Tata Capital balance sheet?

-The companies balance sheet of Tata Capital is weak, but was strong historically.
+Latest balance sheet of Tata Capital is strong.
+Strength was visible historically as well.

 Is the profitablity of Tata Capital improving?